 By sharing best practices and strategies with the European Union we are raising the bar on energy efficiency worldwide.
 This Canada-EU workshop demonstrates our continued collaboration with international partners to advance global clean energy policy, technology and innovation.

-The European Union is committed to sustain cooperation and build partnerships and alliances to achieve the climate objectives, by promoting cooperation between the EU and non-European major economies.
-In this context, the EU has established, under its Partnership Instrument, managed by the Service for Foreign Policy Instruments, a Strategic Partnership for the Implementation of the Paris Agreement (SPIPA) to promote bilateral dialogues and cooperation in the field of climate action between the EU and 15 other major economies (Argentina, Australia, Brazil, Canada, China, Mexico, India, Indonesia, Iran, Japan, Russia, South Africa, South Korea, Saudi Arabia, and USA), favouring concrete interventions in line with the global ambition level set by the Paris Agreement.
+Service for Foreign Policy Instruments, a Strategic Partnership for the Implementation of the Paris Agreement (SPIPA) to promote bilateral dialogues and cooperation in the field of climate action between the EU and 15 other major economies (Argentina, Australia, Brazil, Canada, China, Mexico, India, Indonesia, Iran, Japan, Russia, South Africa, South Korea, Saudi Arabia, and USA), favouring concrete interventions in line with the global ambition level set by the Paris Agreement.